Sony Vaio S series: 2012

 Another refresh of the VAIO S Series lineup was released in the spring of 2012, coinciding with the launch of Intel's 22 nm Ivy Bridge processors, the 3rd Generation Core i3/i5/i7 processors.
 The number of models were consolidated to only three versions: S13, S15, and S13 Premium.
 The S13 followed the basic model of the previous generation with a 13.3" screen at a native resolution of 1366x768, and retained the same overall angular design and backlit chiclet keyboard.
 From a physical standpoint the most major change was that the touchpad was changed to a "clickpad" and the dedicated buttons were removed.
 It weighed 3.8 lbs and was 0.95" thick.
 Most of the changes from the last generation of VAIO S laptops were update hardware.
 It featured dual-core 3rd Generation Intel Core i5/i7 processors.
-For the graphics options, Sony switched from AMD back to NVIDIA with the GeForce GT 640M LE with 1GB DDR3 dedicated video RAM.
+For the graphics options, Sony switched from AMD back to NVIDIA with the GeForce GT 640M LE with 1 GB DDR3 dedicated video RAM.
 NVIDIA's Optimus technology allowed the laptop to conserve battery life by switching from the discrete GPU and the low-power Intel HD Graphics 4000 chip integrated in the CPU when high-powered graphics were not required.
-Like the 13.3" S notebook before it, it had 4GB of RAM soldered to the board, and 0, 2GB, or 4GB of removable memory in a user-accessible memory slot.
+Like the 13.3" S notebook before it, it had 4 GB of RAM soldered to the board, and 0, 2 GB, or 4 GB of removable memory in a user-accessible memory slot.
 It also had an optional internal Blu-ray reader or burner available, as well as a sheet battery for additional power.

 The S13 Premium was constructed of carbon fiber (as opposed to the magnesium casing of the standard S13) and as such was slightly thinner (0.90") and lighter (3.69 lbs).
-It also featured a higher resolution 1600x900 display that was not available on the standard S13, and an option to upgrade to 2GB of dedicated video RAM instead of 1GB.
+It also featured a higher resolution 1600x900 display that was not available on the standard S13, and an option to upgrade to 2 GB of dedicated video RAM instead of 1 GB.